Python Code Does Not Have to Be Slow!

 - The API documentation is thin at best, providing very little guidance on how to use its features.

-- The API docs are buried deep within the multiprocessing documentation, making it impossible to find.
+- The API docs are buried deep within the Python documentation, making it impossible to find.

 This is madness!